brian-dellabetta/Fusion.jl/docs/src/index.md

 ## Citations

 [^a]: https://arxiv.org/abs/2304.01980
+[^b]: Other properties, like the frequency at which lasers are turned on and off, have to be likewise tuned to maintain the topological phase.
+[^c]: This may sound like science fiction -- how could a massive particle behave as though it has no mass?
+It is what makes condensed matter physics such a fascinating field.
+Electrons can similarly behave as though they are massless in [graphene](https://en.wikipedia.org/wiki/Graphene#Electronic_spectrum) (the honeycomb structure of graphene and the optical lattices above is not a coincidence.)
+[^d]: While this topological phase has yet to be realized experimentally, several proposals exist involving the same building blocks as in the chiral phases.

 [^1]: [Per kg, the combustion of hydrogen and oxygen yields 13 MJ, whereas the fusion of deuterium and tritium yields 3.6 x 10^8 MJ](https://ntrs.nasa.gov/api/citations/20160010608/downloads/20160010608.pdf)
 [^2]: [Inertial confinement fusion](https://en.wikipedia.org/wiki/Inertial_confinement_fusion), [magnetized target fusion](https://en.wikipedia.org/wiki/Magnetized_target_fusion), [inertial electrostatic confinement](https://en.wikipedia.org/wiki/Inertial_electrostatic_confinement) and the [Tokamak](https://en.wikipedia.org/wiki/Tokamak) design all reside in the family of thermonuclear fusion reactors.
 The NIF project uses inertial confinement fusion, the ITER project is a Tokamak design.